hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250925564v1-fishnet-analyzing-the-capabilities-of-multimodal-large-language-mode.md

 ---
 layout: default
-title: FishNet++: Analyzing the capabilities of Multimodal Large Language Models in marine biology
+title: "FishNet++: Analyzing the capabilities of Multimodal Large Language Models in marine biology"
 ---

 # FishNet++: Analyzing the capabilities of Multimodal Large Language Models in marine biology